 The emerging need for innovation in online experience is pushing modern technologies to stretch and enable new possibilities.
 As users, we obviously want to make things faster and easier, which gives life to the never-ending iteration of online services.
 In other words, what we considered impossible yesterday becomes a standard the day after.

-To adapt to this iteration, Facebook built React.js – a component-based library that enables web developers to build the UI much easier and more efficiently.
-Now the component-based development was on the peak.
+To adapt to this iteration, Facebook built React.js – a component-based library that enables web developers to build the UI much easier and efficiently.
+Now component-based development was at its peak.

 What is Next JS?

 In fact, thanks to Automatic Static Optimization, terms “static” and dynamic” merge into one.

 It’s a cool feature because thanks to it, you can build a hybrid application containing both server-rendered and statically generated pages.

 It brings Next JS users three main advantages:

 These things convinced not only the biggest and most popular organizations like Netflix, Uber, or Twitch but also smaller companies that are yet to conquer the digital world.
 In fact, almost every company can benefit from Next JS; however, sometimes it might be overkill.

 On top of that, Next.js became one of the most famous frameworks to build super fast and SEO-efficient Jamstack websites.